WebDevStudios/nextjs-wordpress-starter/README.md

 ### Deployments

-[Vercel](https://vercel.com/webdevstudios/nextjs-wordpress-example) is connected to this repo and handles builds deployments.
+[Vercel](https://vercel.com/webdevstudios/nextjs-wordpress-example) is connected to this repo and handles builds and deployments.

 ### Git Branches